andre-lima/Generic-Game-Characters/README.md

 ## Currency
 x Money for the Party
-x Define money drop for each player (min, max and percentage)
+x Define money drop for each character (min, max and percentage)

 ## Display